 The positive effects of GABA on sleep

 One of the major benefits of increased levels of GABA is the promotion of rejuvenating sleep.
 GABA has been found to be a formidable remedy against the common over-stimulation of the nervous system created by the general hyper-stimulation of the modern world, which acts as an obstacle to achieving deep, healing sleep.
-Proper sleep in one of the most important components to a healthy lifestyle, and the constant neural-stimulation of the modern world (via computer technology, information overload, and general high stress lifestyles) is extremely detrimental to the achievement of the necessary quality and duration of sleep required to properly heal the body and mind, and thus achieve optimal physical and mental performance.
+Proper sleep is one of the most important components of a healthy lifestyle, and the constant neural stimulation of the modern world (via computer technology, information overload, and general high-stress lifestyles) is extremely detrimental to the achievement of the necessary quality and duration of sleep required to properly heal the body and mind, and thus achieve optimal physical and mental performance.

 In fact, this reality was known long ago by the monks of Asia (especially China), who used tea with high GABA content to enhance their concentration and meditative practice.
 Teas high in GABA-producing components such as L-Theanine (ex. green teas) were used by the monks to achieve highly focused, contemplative states during their long, overnight sessions of meditation.
 It is no wonder that even in modern times monasteries in Asia, such as Vashon Monks continue to maintain tea gardens, as well as experiment with cultivating new strains of tea whose high GABA content is conducive to the meditative practice.